MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 # HoloLens 2 release notes

 To ensure you have a productive experience with your HoloLens devices, we continue to release feature, bug, and security updates.
 On this page, you can see what’s new for HoloLens each month.
-To get the latest HoloLens 2 Full Flash Update (FFU) to [flash your device via Advanced Recovery Companion](hololens-recovery.md#clean-reflash-the-device), [download it here](https://aka.ms/hololens2download).
+To get the latest HoloLens 2 update, you can either [check for updates and manually update](hololens-update-hololens.md#check-for-updates-and-manually-update) or get the Full Flash Update (FFU) to [flash your device via Advanced Recovery Companion](hololens-recovery.md#clean-reflash-the-device), [download it here](https://aka.ms/hololens2download).
 The download is kept up to date and provides the latest generally available build.

 >[!NOTE]
 > To read HoloLens Emulator release notes, [visit the archive](https://docs.microsoft.com/windows/mixed-reality/hololens-emulator-archive).